thin-edge/thin-edge.io-specs/src/software-management/sm-agent.md

 }
 ```

-Sending the current software list along with the status even in the case of a failure will help the cloud providers to show the most up-to-date software list, especially in the case of partial failures, which would contain the modules and dependencies that got installed, even though the overall update failed.
+Sending the `current-software-list` along with the status even in the case of a failure will help the cloud providers to show the most up-to-date software list, especially in the case of partial failures, which would contain the modules and dependencies that got installed, even though the overall update failed.

+The `failures` fragment captures the modules that could not be installed/uninstalled with the reason reported by the software plugin.